 That’s because the same company -- Backus -- owns all the major brands.

 Backus is the largest brewery in Peru and a subsidiary of the SABMiller group, one of the largest brewers in the world.
 Backus produces all of the most popular beers in Peru, including:

 - Pilsen Trujillo

 - San Juan

 Pilsen Callao, Cusqueña, and Cristal are the three most popular beers in Peru.
-In terms of quality, most Peruvians go for either Pilsen Callao or Cusqueña, with Cristal sometimes thrown into the mix (see this ongoing Peruvian beer poll).
+In terms of quality, most Peruvians go for either Pilsen Callao or Cusqueña, with Cristal sometimes thrown into the mix.
 Cusqueña also produces a red lager, a wheat beer, and a cerveza negra (black beer).